positroncascade/PyAero/README.md

 ```bash
 pyaero
 ```

-You might want to add PYAERO_PATH to your .login script (or equivalent Windows setup).
-Likewise the start command can be added to .cshrc or any *.bat file on Windows.
+You might want to add PYAERO_PATH to your .login script.
+Likewise the start command can be added to .cshrc.

+On Windows you can hit Win+Pause keys and then open the advanced tab to set the PYAERO_PATH environment variable.

 You should be good to go.